seanbaxter/DirectXShaderCompiler/docs/SystemLibrary.rst

 The **standard** C headers (the ones beginning with "c") are allowed to be exposed through the ``lib/System`` interface.
 These headers and the things they declare are considered to be platform agnostic.
-LLVM source files may include them directly or obtain their inclusion through ``lib/System`` interfaces.
+LLVM37 source files may include them directly or obtain their inclusion through ``lib/System`` interfaces.

 Use Standard C++ Headers